gookit/gitw/README.md

 ### Use on action

-Can use `gitw/chlog` on GitHub actions, like:
+Can use `gitw/chlog` on GitHub actions.
+It does not depend on the Go environment, just download the binary files of the corresponding system.

+Example:

 > Full script please see [.github/workflows/release.yml](.github/workflows/release.yml)